 Reservation cover for Jat community in Haryana

-The brave community of Haryana needs reservation cover like other similar communities, to remove discrimination and to give natural justice to jat community.
+The brave community of Haryana needs reservation cover like other similar communities, to remove discrimination and to give natural justice to jat community, whereas it should be on the basis of financial and economic status of the community.

 Tamed Bull and their fight needs attention - Sukanya Kadyan